The following design tips will help make your website easier to use and understand.

 Name your files with concise names, such as contacts.htm, and avoid using spaces in the filenames.
 Also, use the same filename as long as possible—this helps maintain any links that point to your website.
 Finally, avoid grouping your files into folders by year or version.
 For example, don't place all of the files from 2001 into a folder named 2001.
 This practice dates your material and prompts you to change your web address in the future.

 Users scan web pages more than they read the full content of web pages.
 Facilitate this activity by using headings to break your web pages into sections.
 Also, name your links with descriptive titles rather than using "click here" and use a link color that is easily discernible from your text or heading color.
 See the following examples:

 - Bad example: For information on graphics, click here.

-- Best example: See the Graphics Guidelines for more information.
+- Best example: Review the Graphics Guidelines.

 Treat web pages the same as other publications

 Spell check and proofread your pages, and have others review your work.